-Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company remain strong 74% for both periods.
-Return on equity (ROE) also remains stable at 2% in spite of lower revenues in 2013.
+Earnings before interest, taxes, depreciation and amortization (EBITDA) margin of the Company was down at 48% from 65% in the same period last year.
+Return on equity (ROE) remains stable at 2% in spite of lower EBITDA Margins for 2014.